adobe/phased-testing/README.md

 ### Permutations
 Permutations is the process of detecting all the possible paths a scenario can take.
 This is done by identifying the dependencies between each step, and creating the possible orders of that scenario.

+Mutationa testing allows us to make sure that all possible permutations of a scenario is checked.

 This is particularily usefull for covering all the possible paths a functional scenario can take.

 ## Installation